nestybox/sysbox/docs/user-guide/install-package.md

 1. It must have one of the [supported Linux distros](../distro-compat.md).

 2. Systemd must be the system's process-manager (the default in the supported distros).

+3. Preferably (though it's not required) the kernel should carry the `shiftfs` module.

+    -   This module is included by default in Ubuntu desktop and server images, but is generally not present in Ubuntu-based cloud VMs and in other distros.

+    -   When the module is not present, it's possible (and easy) to build it and install it.
+But this only applies to Ubuntu, Debian, and Flatcar hosts.
+        See [here](#installing-shiftfs) for info on how to do this.

+    -   If shiftfs is not present or supported on your host, using Sysbox requires Docker to be configured in "userns-remap mode".
+The Sysbox installer can do this configuration if you so desire (it will ask you for permission during installation).
+See [below](#docker-runtime-configuration) for details.

 ## Installing Sysbox